Outside Studies Program

 - Employees then need to complete and submit the "Salary Packaging Agreement and Authority" documentation.

-- When recommending applications to the Deputy Vice-Chancellor (Academic), the Faculty OSP Committee shall verify that:
+- When recommending applications to the Deputy Vice-Chancellor (Academic), the School OSP Committee shall verify that:

 - applications have been submitted in the required format;